Best LatAm Staffing Firms in 2026: A Buyer’s Comparison Guide

 1. Howdy.com

-All-in pricing includes salary, benefits, equipment, and workspace access.
+Total cost is calculated as take-home salary + a flat 15% Howdy fee, which includes benefits, equipment, workspace access, compliance, and ongoing support.
 The Howdy Vetting Method accepts fewer than 5% of candidates who apply, filtering for technical skill, English fluency, and cultural fit with US teams.
 The recruitment team includes organizational psychologists who assess behavioral compatibility alongside technical qualifications, contributing to high long-term retention.

 Physical offices operate in cities across the Western Hemisphere, including Medellín, Bogotá, Córdoba, Santiago, Montevideo, and Florianópolis.
 Developers work from these spaces (or remotely) with on-the-ground support staff, local HR teams, and community events that reduce isolation.